maciekKuba/soft-hard-ware-consistency-checker/README.md

 Netlist data are used as a reference to C file data.

 ### Comparison

-After data from C file and netlist are gathered, the script looks for pins commonly used in both files and selects those having differece between net-name in netlist and function name in C file.
+After data from C file and netlist are gathered, the script looks for pins commonly used in both files and selects those having difference between net-name in netlist and function name in C file.
 Data regarding to selected pins is printed out.

 ## Limitations
 (in spite of known limitations or any uknown yet, please notify me if you see some would be nice to be supported already)